jetstreamin/CleanStartCore/ReadMe.md

 Note: The Intermediary class is a domain entity, that maps to an application model.
 I based it off customers in the NorthWind DB.
 Just sharing this out there just 'cuz.

 As far as a roadmap goes, going to bake in some T-4 templating to ease the burden of creating the query, commands, various handlers and validates that need to get created for each entity.
+Also bake in application interfaces for S3, lambdas and step functions in AWS.

+Jason is still turning an burning on his NorthWind implementation.
+His project [NorthWind Traders](https://github.com/JasonGT/NorthwindTraders) was used as a reference to create this, so props are PIF now!

 Thanks,